geojupyter/geojupyter.org/blog/20250611-core/index.md

     - What's going well?
         - I think the new project board is working great!
-        - Everyone is awesome and helps each other out -
+        - Everyone is awesome and helps each other out
-        -
-        -
     - Areas for improvement?
-        - More diversity in contributor base
+        - More diversity (companies, geographic) in contributor base
-        -
-        -
-        -

 ### Follow-up from previous meeting(s)